 Our emblem does not depict any partnerships and the crown is the main overpowering feature in the emblem.
 It does not hold any in-depth cultural, metaphorical or traditional meanings and is an emblem that was introduced almost 100 years ago!!!

 Kirikiriroa means 'long strip of cultivated land' and it represents the abundance of people who shared, took care, and lived off the land before colonisation.
 Gradually, like our city name or street names around our city Hamilton was overpowered by European settlers who made Kirikiriroa their own.

-We believe changing our city emblem is important because it currently represents and supports years of our city’s colonial, traumatic history where indigenous people had land taken, were oppressed, and even murdered.
+Updating our city emblem and discussing it's relevance is important because it currently represents and supports years of our city’s colonial, traumatic history where indigenous people had land taken, were oppressed, and even murdered.